pedrodenovo/family-life-plus-client/README.md

     ```

 ## How to Use
+1. Install the client by following the instructions for [PC](https://www.google.com/search?q=%23windows) or [Android/Termux](https://www.google.com/search?q=%23android).

-1. Start the client on your PC or Termux.
+2. Start the client on your device.
+      * On **Windows**, run the `start.bat` file.
+      * On **Termux**, type and run `cd family-life-plus-client || node index.js`.
+3. Choose a user option.
+Use the arrow keys and press Enter, or type the number of the option:
+      * **Free / Patreon:**
+        1. A link will appear.
+Open it in your browser.
+        2. Go through the link shortener or log in with Patreon.
+        3. When a green success message appears, you can continue to step 4.
+      * **Custom Key:**
+        1. Enter your Gemini API key from [aistudio.google.com](https://aistudio.google.com/) and press Enter.
+        2. Continue to step 4.
-2. Open Minecraft and enter your world (with cheats enabled).
+4. Open Minecraft and enter your world (with cheats and the Family Life+ addon enabled).
-3. Type the following command in the chat:
+5. Type the following command in the chat:
     ```
     /connect localhost:3000
     ```
+6. That's it\!
+Enjoy the addon.

 > **Important:** Only the **world's host** needs to have the client installed and run the `/connect` command.
 Other players don't need to do anything.